gokberkgunes/hugo-personal-website/own-website/content/posts/jitsi-installation-on-artix-linux.md

 	}
 ```

-Check if any problem exists with the nginx's configuration file.
+Run the following command to check syntax errors in nginx configuration file.
 ```sh
 nginx -t
 ```

 ## Register Users
 Register for jicofo.
-(Check password1 at /etc/jicofo/config)
+You may check your password1 in `/etc/jicofo/config`.
 ```sh
 prosodyctl register focus auth.meet.berksen.net password1
 ```
 Register for jitsi-videobridge.
-(Check password2 at /etc/jitsi-videobridge/config)
+You may check your password2 at `/etc/jitsi-videobridge/config`.
 ```sh
 prosodyctl register jvb auth.meet.berksen.net password2
 ```